 Your students will explore the hidden world of stream life by learning about tiny wildlife in nearby creeks.
 They will see a slide show and demonstration that will start them on the road to becoming “bugologists.”
 City staff can loan you sampling equipment or work with you on a sampling field trip.
 This presentation is available for grades 2–12.

-The Watershed Enhancement Team (WET) pledge program shows your students how a few changes in their daily life can help protect the watershed.
+The Watershed Enhancement (WE) Pledge program shows your students how a few changes in their daily life can help protect the watershed.
 Using a watershed model, your students will learn how people influence water pollution.
 They will be given pledge cards with examples of actions they can take to protect our streams.
 This presentation is available for grades 3–12.

 Make a Water Cycle Wrist Band